 >> Read Complete Document (pdf)

 FY2016 Revenue.
-Minnesota’s net general fund receipts totaled $3.695 billion during the months of November and December of 2015, $43 million (1.2 percent) more than projected in November 2015’s Budget and Economic Forecast.
-Net receipts from the individual income tax, corporate tax, and other revenues were above forecast, offsetting lower than expected net sales tax receipts.
-The positive variance for the period was generated in December, as November receipts fell slightly below forecast.
+Minnesota’s net general fund receipts totaled $2.411 billion during the months of February and March 2016, $11 million (0.5 percent) less than projected in the February 2016 Budget and Economic Forecast.
+Net corporate tax payments and other revenues exceeded the forecast, partially offsetting lower-than-expected net individual income tax payments.